Pauli-Lubanski, Supertwistors, and the Superspinning Particle: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Eric Bergshoeff for helpful correspondence and discussions. .
-A.S.A. and P.K.T. acknowledge support from the UK Science and Technology Facilities Council (grant ST/L000385/1).
-A.S.A. also acknowledges support from Clare Hall College, Cambridge, and from the Cambridge trust.
+We are grateful to Eric Bergshoeff for helpful correspondence and discussions.
+A.S.A. and P.K.T. acknowledge support from the UK Science and Technology Facilities Council (grant ST/L000385/1), and A.S.A. also acknowledges support from Clare Hall College, Cambridge, and from the Cambridge trust.
+A.S.A. is grateful to Konstantinos Sfetsos for hospitality at the Faculty of Physics of the University of Athens during the revision of this paper, and L.M. gratefully acknowledges the hospitality of the Department of Applied Mathematics and Theoretical Physics of the University of Cambridge over the same period.

 [2]{#2}\begingroup \endgroup